Formulary

 Superlatitude Developer

-This developer was disclosed by the prolific photochemist Marilyn Levy in "Wide Latitude Photography," Photographic Science and Engineering v.
+This developer was disclosed by Marilyn Levy in "Wide Latitude Photography," Photographic Science and Engineering v.
 11 p.
 46 (1967).
 It grew out of her researches into the problem of capturing wide variances in luminance (i.e., a long gray scale) on hard, thin, high-resolution films.
+This formula was devised for solving problems associated with high-altitude aero reconnaissance and mapping.
 Levy worked at the US Navy's Photo-Optics Technical Area at Ft.
 Monmouth, New Jersey, and her formula has been published elsewhere as "POTA."
 Gives images similar to Bluefire HR developer but at significantly lower effective film speed.

 Water 750 ml